Anti Money Laundering Policy

 The Implication and Impact of Money Laundering on Rango

 Where Anti-Money Laundering rules apply, compliance by the stakeholders of Rango Construction Company is mandatory.
-Four key principles apply:
+Four key principles apply:• Staff and key stakeholders of Rango should not engage in money laundering activities knowingly.

 • Staff and key stakeholders of Rango Construction Company should not assist others in engaging in money laundering activities.